 |Book(s)|| The World of Ice and Fire (mentioned)|

 A Storm of Swords (appears)

 |TV series||Season 4|

-Prince Oberyn Nymeros Martell, known as the Red Viper, is a member of House Martell and is Prince Doran's hot-headed younger brother.
-He has eight bastard daughters, called the Sand Snakes, the four youngest of which by his current paramour Ellaria Sand.
-Some rumors hold that he is bisexual.
-His squire (and one of his many rumored lovers) was Daemon Sand.
+Prince Oberyn Nymeros Martell, also known as the Red Viper, is a member of House Martell and is Prince Doran's younger brother.
+He has eight bastard daughters, called the Sand Snakes, the four youngest of which are by his current paramour, Ellaria Sand.
 In the television adaptation Game of Thrones Oberyn is portrayed by Pedro Pascal.